 Worship & Connect

 Worship at GMC is shaped by the diverse backgrounds and passions of our community.
 Music has long been a central part of our worship, whether in rousing congregational song, our special Advent Choir, or other special musical offerings.
-Our music on Zoom may be live or recorded and you’ll see many of us singing and dancing along.
 Our service tends to follow a traditional order of worship - but not always!
 We enjoy mixing things up, allowing our Youth to lead and guide, exploring different styles of worshipping together, including contemplative worship.
 Our Pastors, Cate and Jay, will usually preach once or twice a month and the rest of the time is filled with reflections from others in our congregation, pulpit exchanges with churches we are in relationships with, or hearing from other community voices.

 Here is a general outline of our services, but be prepared for some creativity!